whlapinel/sep-setting-mgr-v3/progress_log.md

 # PROGRESS LOG

+## 7/26

+- Added side nav components to dashboard and admin pages
+- I'm not sure if I'm on the right track now, but I'm experimenting with how I call templ components.
+I've been uncomfortable with using struct literals for component properties (how do I know what's required and what's optional?) so starting with the new dialog component (so simple that it's probably a bad example for this purpose, but just wanted to see how it would work) I'm creating a constructor for the dialogProps struct e.g. Dialog() and this struct has a method Templify().
+So I tried using this in the templ component, but method calls don't seem to enjoy syntax highlighting.
+So I created an interface Templifer with the Templify method as its requirement, and a function that accepts a Templifier, and then I call that function and pass in the constructor call.
+It's quite convoluted, and I'm not sure if I'm gaining much here (other than reinforcing knowledge about these things) and need to think more about whether to apply this pattern elsewhere.

 ## 7/24

 - Finally implemented Sign In With Google, removed password fields and added first and last name.